jchai002/choir-justice-supplies/au/en/adding-a-new-user.markdown

 4. Save your changes.

-## How can I update the call forwarding settings for a user?
+## How can I update a user's call forwarding settings?

 Each user will have their own call forwarding settings that can be configured to the user's preference.
 You can set up call forwarding by following these instructions: